 I have to overcome a lot of issues related to my disability.
 I was born with cerebral palsy, so I’ve encountered challenges from day one.
-When you add to that that I am a gay man living in the Deep South, a lot of times it’s hard just to live.
+When you add the fact that I’m a gay man living in the Deep South, a lot of times it’s hard just to live.

-It’s always been incredibly hard for me to get a date.
-On the rare occasions that I do get out to a club, it almost seems as if I’m invisible, and if someone does talk to me, 90% of the time they are not my type.
 Why is it so hard for me to get a date?
-I’m incredibly easy to talk to, I’m educated, and I’m not shy in the least.
-I’m not sure that I can speak for everyone that has declined to talk to me over the years, but based on things that I see and hear from my friends I’ve developed a few theories as to why most guys deem me unapproachable.
+I’m incredibly easy to talk to.
+I’m educated.
+And I’m not shy in the least.
+I’m not sure that I can speak for everyone who has declined to talk to me over the years, but based on what I see and hear from my friends, I’ve developed three main theories as to why most guys deem me unapproachable.

 1. The Wheelchair

-Ever since I was a little kid, the fact that I use a wheelchair has also communicated to some people that I have cognitive disabilities as well as physical.
-I don’t know why that is, but it’s always been the case and I know from experience that it’s not just people my parents’ age and older that have that question.
+Ever since I was a little kid, the fact that I use a wheelchair has communicated to some people that I have cognitive disabilities as well as physical.
+I don’t know why that is, but it’s always been the case.
+I know from experience that it’s not just people my parents’ age and older who have that question.

 3. The Sex Thing